 3. Obedience to the Word of God.

 The teachings in the Bible guides us daily by showing us what is wrong with our lives, what is true, and how to do what is right, (cf. 2Ti 3:16 NLT).
 Every teaching of a true follower of God must fit together with God’s teachings in Scripture.
 Everything we do, in all of life, needs to be based on the teachings of the Bible.
 God inspired His Word in such a way as to be relevant to everything, not just our religious practices.
 As we grow to become better followers of Jesus and children of the Father in Heaven, we will make a lot of mistakes along the way.
 People make mistakes, and every one of us has unruly behavior and wrong thinking to overcome.
-Embassy of Hope must be a place where every mistake is forgiven, and where people are encouraged to keep growing—not encouraged to quit because they didn’t do it right the first time.
+Embassy of Hope, a center-city campus of Evangel Temple Christian Center, must be a place where every mistake is forgiven, and where people are encouraged to keep growing—not encouraged to quit because they didn’t do it right the first time.
 Practice makes better.

 4. We pursue a sensitivity and submission to the Holy Spirit and discovering what member we are and the gifts of service that Christ has given to each of us for the honor of the Father and His Kingdom.